wamp-proto/wamp-proto/spec/basic.md

 ![alt text](figure/hello_authenticated.png "WAMP Session denied")

-A WAMP session starts its lifetime when the *Router* has sent a `WELCOME`message to the *Endpoint*, and ends when the underlying transport closes or when the session is closed explicitly by either peer sending the `ABORT` message.
+A WAMP session starts its lifetime when the *Router* has sent a `WELCOME`message to the *Endpoint*, and ends when the underlying transport closes or when the session is closed explicitly by either peer sending the `GOODBYE` message.

 #### HELLO